University of Washington

 The University of Washington (UW, (Note: The university prefers "the UW" over simply "UW" in noun form, though independent sources often use the abbreviation with no article.
 For consistency, this article uses the simple form "UW".) and informally U-Dub or U Dub (Note: "Dub" is a phonetic shorthand for the letter W.)) is a public research university in Seattle, Washington, United States.
-Founded in 1861, it is one of the oldest universities on the West Coast.
+Founded in 1861, it is one of the oldest universities on the West Coast of the United States.

 The university has a 700 acre main campus in the city's University District, with satellite campuses in nearby cities of Tacoma and Bothell.
 Overall, UW encompasses more than 500 buildings and over 20 million gross square footage of space, including one of the largest library systems in the world with more than 26 university libraries, art centers, museums, laboratories, lecture halls, and stadiums.

 Washington is the flagship institution of the state's six public universities.
 Known for its medical, engineering, and scientific research, Washington is a member of the Association of American Universities.
 According to the National Science Foundation, UW spent $1.73 billion on research and development in 2024, ranking it fifth in the nation.
-Its 22 varsity sports teams compete as the Huskies in the Big Ten Conference of NCAA Division I, and represent the United States at the Olympic Games and other competitions.
+Its 22 varsity sports teams compete as the Huskies in the Big Ten Conference of NCAA Division I.